mybb/docs.mybb.com/_posts/2013-01-01-what-to-do-if-you-get-hacked.md

 ### Disallow HTML in Posts

 Allowing HTML to be used in posts is a terrible, terrible idea.
 That is why MyBB does not allow it by default.
 Unless you are absolutely certain that you want to use it (in which case you should install [HTML Purifier](http://mods.mybb.com/view/htmlpurifier)) it should be disabled on all forums.
 To do this quickly, run the following SQL query.
-Replace `mybb_` with your own table prefix.

 	UPDATE `mybb_forums` SET `allowhtml` = '0';